hayo03/Dialogflow-CX-Start-Tutorial/README.md

     app.run(host="0.0.0.0", port=8081, debug=True)
 ```

-To handle the requests from the agent, we have to add a route in the router and define the function that will be executed when the endpoint is hit:
+To handle the requests from the agent, we have to add a route in the router and define the function (s) that will be executed when the endpoint is hit:

 ```
 @app.route('/my_webhook', methods=['POST'])